About

 "Motherwit" is defined as "natural wit or intelligence."
 Whether biological or adopted, chosen or slyly reproductive*, mothers have always used their creative energies, their wisdom, and their interdependence with others to feed, heal, protect, and balance in ever more sophisticated, yet simple ways.

-Right now, Motherwit Co. is a work in progress being incubated by the Purple Maiʻa Foundation.
-We hope to set up the organization as a cooperative soon.
+Right now, Motherwit is a work in progress being incubated by the Purple Maiʻa Foundation.
 We're looking for funders, help with marketing/outreach, and any help we can get.
 If you love the mission of feeding postpartum families, and you know a way you can support, please email us at kelsey@motherwit.co.

 The Motherwit Team